 Does our higher Self choose the time and type of such a death?
 My understanding is that the Higher Self knows, but it’s the law of karma which “choses” (determines) the event.
-It is good to know however, that the karma may be strong, but is never fixed.
+It is good to know, however, that the karma may be strong but is never fixed.
 Karma can be mitigated by the grace of God or a true Master, by deep meditation (especially Kriya Yoga), and by good balancing actions on the person’s side.

 In general: apart from the intervening grace of God, everything that happens to us is like “karmic mathematics”.
-Also our next birth is not so much chosen by our Self, but (at least mostly) karmically determined.
+Also, our next birth is not so much chosen by our Self, but (at least mostly) karmically determined.
 Sri Yukteswar explains in the Autobiography of a Yogi: “A child is born on that day and at that hour when the celestial rays are in mathematical harmony with his individual karma.”
 Death similarly is a karmic event (again Autobiography): “Ananta cannot live; the sands of his karma for this life have run out.”

 All this leads us to faith in God: everything that happens, however, cruel, has a good reason, there nothing is nothing unjust.
 The more important thing: God’s grace can save us from our mistakes.
-Of course it’s never enough just to hope for grace.
-We ourselves have to work positively work out our personal karma.
+Of course, it’s never enough just to hope for grace.
+We ourselves have to work positively to work out our personal karma.
 You might enjoy studying the book, The Essence of Self-Realization, which offers a chapter on karma, and one on how to work out karma.

 Here is the final solution for everyone: our job is to shift our sense of identity from the ego (which lives in the realm of karma) to soul-consciousness (the soul has no karma, and makes no karma).
 Here is a good prayer by Yogananda to affirm that free soul identity: “Dear Father, I will remember that the experiences of this life are in reality nothing but dream experiences.
 We are unaffected by death or anything else.”